Vitellaria: Distribution and habitat

 A testa found at the site of the medieval village of Saouga is evidence of shea butter production by the 14th century.

 Uses

 Shea butter has many uses and may or may not be refined.
 In the West it is most commonly used as an emollient in cosmetics and is less commonly used in food.
 Throughout Africa it is used extensively for food, is a major source of dietary fat, and for medicinal purposes.
 In Ghana and Nigeria, shea butter is a major ingredient for making the African black soap.

+Fat is traditionally extracted from the kernels by roasting and pressing them.
+The resulting liquid is boiled, sieved and cooled.
+The fat, shea butter, is used as food and for medicine and cosmetics.

 The edible protein-rich caterpillars of the moth Cirina butyrospermi which feed solely on its leaves are widely collected and eaten raw, dried or fried.

 Composition of shea butter

 Shea butter extract is a complex fat that in addition to many nonsaponifiable components (substances that cannot be fully converted into soap by treatment with alkali) contains the following fatty acids: oleic acid (40–60%), stearic acid (20–50%), linoleic acid (3–11%), palmitic acid (2–9%), linolenic acid (<1%) and arachidic acid (<1%).
 It also contains the vitamins A, E and F.